elyas-syed/terraform-kind-k8s-cluster/README.md

 The project uses a modular Terraform structure:

 - **Root Module**: Defines the overall infrastructure
-  - `main.tf`: References the Kind module
+  - `main.tf`: References the Kind and NGINX Ingress modules
-  - `providers.tf`: Configures required providers
+  - `providers.tf`: Configures required providers (Kind, Kubernetes, Helm)
   - `outputs.tf`: Defines outputs from the deployment

 - **Kind Module**: Encapsulates Kind cluster creation logic
   - Located in `terraform/modules/kind/`
+  - Uses the tehcyx/kind provider for native Terraform integration
   - Handles cluster creation, configuration, and destruction

+- **NGINX Ingress Module**: Manages the NGINX Ingress Controller
+  - Located in `terraform/modules/nginx-ingress/`
+  - Uses Helm provider to deploy the NGINX Ingress Controller
+  - Configures the controller for the Kind environment

 ## Deploying NGINX

-After your cluster is running, you can deploy the included NGINX example application:
+The project includes sample NGINX deployments to verify the cluster functionality:

+### Using NodePort (Legacy Method)

 1. Deploy the NGINX application and service:
    ```bash